PathornKiti/cyclistic_business_intelligence_analyst/README.md

 This section summarizes the three key pages of the NYC Citibike dashboard report, with visuals and detailed breakdowns to guide business insights and analysis.

 ---
+### 📄 Page 0: Dashboard Usage Guide

+This page is designed to help users understand how to interact with the Cyclistic Business Intelligence Dashboard.
+It explains the structure, functionality, and intended use of each component without interpreting the data, allowing managers, analysts, and marketing stakeholders to draw their own insights.

+---

+#### 🧭 Navigation Tips

+- Use the **date range selector** to filter data across a custom or predefined time window.
+- Apply **filters** such as Season, Time of Day, Borough, Neighborhood, and User Type to narrow down specific contexts.
+- All charts and tables are interactive.
+Hover for tooltips, click to drill into values, and sort tables as needed.

+---

+#### 📊 Metric Tiles (Top Row)

+Each tile represents a key performance metric:

+- **Total Trips**: The total number of bike trips during the selected time range.
+- **Active Stations**: The count of stations that recorded activity (start or end of a trip).
+- **Utilization Rate**: Measures how frequently bikes are used relative to system capacity.
+- **Average Net Flow**: Shows the directional balance of bike movements per station — useful to assess station-level imbalances.

+These KPIs provide a quick operational summary of overall system health and usage intensity.

+---

+#### 📋 Latest Active Route Table

+A table listing the most active station-to-station routes in the latest available month.

+- **Latest Active Month**: The calendar month of highest activity per route.
+- **Route**: The path from origin to destination station.
+- **Total Trip in Month**: Number of trips along the given route in the selected month.

+Click column headers to sort or apply filters to isolate specific route patterns.

+---

+#### 📈 Trip by Month Date and User Type

+A monthly time series visualization that plots trip volume over time, segmented by user type (Subscriber, Customer).

+This chart helps in spotting usage patterns, seasonal fluctuations, or changes in behavior across different customer groups.

+---

+#### ⏰ Total Trip During a Day

+Bar chart illustrating how trips are distributed throughout different times of day:

+- Morning
+- Afternoon
+- Evening
+- Night

+This section is useful to understand commuter vs. recreational behavior based on time-of-day preferences.

+---

+#### 🍂 Total Trip by Season

+Compares total trip volume by season (Spring, Summer, Fall, Winter).

+Use this to evaluate how weather, seasonality, and promotional periods affect system usage.

+---

+#### 🔄 Reset Filter

+A button to clear all applied filters and return the dashboard to its default state.
+Useful for restarting analysis or removing drill-down views.

+---

+#### 🎯 Summary

+This page serves as a reference guide to make sure all users understand the purpose and interactivity of each section.
+It supports users in independently exploring the dashboard to form conclusions, answer business questions, and generate data-driven insights.

+---

 ### 📄 Page 1: Start Location Analysis